grafana/crocochrome/doc/chromium-sandbox.md

-As for the setuid helper, ee have verified that chromium will _not_ use this helper if it has `CAP_SYS_ADMIN`, by simply removing that file and trying to start chromium with the sandbox enabled: It runs without errors:
+As for the setuid helper, we have verified that chromium will _not_ use this helper if it has `CAP_SYS_ADMIN`, by simply removing that file and trying to start chromium with the sandbox enabled.
+It runs without errors:

 ```Dockerfile
 FROM alpine:3.20.0